 Meet ALZ role model and champion, Jay Reinstein (25-min video):

 Jay enjoyed a 25-year career in local government, working in leadership positions in several cities across North Carolina including Durham and Fayetteville.
-Most recently, he was the Assistant City Manager of Fayetteville, overseeing the Transit Department, Development Services, Economic and Workforce Development, and Human Relations.
+Most recently, he was the Assistant City Manager of Fayetteville, NC, overseeing the Transit Department, Development Services, Economic and Workforce Development, and Human Relations.

 About two years ago, Jay started to notice his attention to detail at work was slipping.
 He was spending more time writing himself reminders of meetings and deadlines to keep projects on track.
 Jay sensed something was wrong and reached out to a Neurologist for an assessment.